 Including psychometric tests like the Watson & Glaser Critical thinking test or the Honey & Mumford Learning Styles Questionaire in your recruitment process is a great way to give every candidate an equal chance.
 Psychometric tests help to reduce bias because they are standardised and objective unlike other methods such as interviews.
 Taking into account variations in personality, values, learning styles, for example, is very important “though often a ‘hidden’ and so overlooked, form of diversity”, highlights Angus McDonald in our recent Q&A. And it’s management that plays a key role in creating a culture that supports and encourages D&I – one should not exist without the other.

-In order to maximise the effectiveness of psychometric tests, there are several best practice steps that organisations should incorporate over time.
+In order to maximise the effectiveness of psychometric and mechanical comprehension tests, there are several best practice steps that organisations should incorporate over time.

 In any assessment process, it’s important to consider issues of fairness and equality of opportunity to give every candidate an equal chance to do their best, and for legal and ethical reasons.
 To learn more: Download our whitepaper Diversity and Inclusion in Assessment.